baskerville/plato/doc/MANUAL.md

 - Swipe west/east to go to the next/previous page.
 - Tap on a book entry to open it.

+The following swipe sequences are recognized:

+- Arrow west/east: go to the first/last page.
+- Top or bottom left/right corner: go to the previous/next status change.

 ## Search bar

 The input's text is interpreted as a regular expression, and a book will match if any of its title, subtitle, author, series or file path matches.